tristanic/isolde/isolde/docs/source/tutorials/intro/crystal_intro/crystal_intro.rst

 latter approach - if you are lucky enough to be working with a fast GPU, just omit the stop/start steps.

-Once your model is moving, take another look at the Clashes table - it should now be reassuringly empty.
-Hide it, and go ahead and click the green stop button.
 Now, let's take care of those *cis* bonds - since these are the most "unusual" conformations in the model, they seem like a sensible place to start.
 If you re-open the "Peptide bond geometry" widget and scroll to the bottom, you'll see that the twisted peptides have taken care of themselves during the